SuperDARN/pydarn/docs/user/vels_and_potentials.md

 velocity, azm = np.array(velocity), np.array(azm)

 ```
 Note that the `velocity` and `azm` variables produced here are 31x11 arrays, because we've gotten velocities for 31 records at 11 different positions.
-Your array sizes will vary based on your needs, or will just be single values or lists if you have one coordinate of interest.
+Your array sizes will vary based on your needs, or will be single values or lists if you have one coordinate of interest.

 As a final step, it's important to set all velocities below the minimum of the map to zero (the spherical harmonic fit is cyclic with latitude, so we want to limit derived velocities to above the Heppner-Maynard boundary):
 ```python